 *Garden experience would be great (not required, but would be a bonus).

-*Self Motived/self-starter can work independently and well with others
+*Self Motived/self-starter can work independently but also asks questions.

 Housing, Stipend and Duration